OCD and Anxiety

 According to Mental Health America, eating disorders may occur with a wide range of other mental health conditions, including anxiety disorders, depression and other mood disorders, posttraumatic stress disorder (PTSD) and substance use disorders.
 Because these conditions are commonly co-occurring, psychiatrists will likely have a patient who has an eating disorder at some point in their career, regardless of discipline.

-Over the past four years, the eating disorder inpatient unit at Rogers Memorial Hospital–Oconomowoc has accepted four to six Medical College of Wisconsin residents for four-week elective rotations.
+Over the past four years, the eating disorder inpatient unit at Rogers Behavioral Health Hospital–Oconomowoc has accepted four to six Medical College of Wisconsin residents for four-week elective rotations.
 In psychiatry, residency programs are four-year commitments.
 In July 2015, the Medical College approached Rogers to create a more formal agreement allowing eight residents each year to participate in a required eating disorder rotation at Rogers during the residents’ third year of training.

 Mara Pheister, MD, director of residency education in psychiatry at the Medical College of Wisconsin, says the relationship benefited both parties.
 “We found Rogers’ eating disorder unit to be very unique and one that we don’t have any experience with in our program, so that seemed to be something that would work well for both Rogers and the Medical College,” she says.